Mohammad Najibullah: Final years and assassination

 Najibullah was at the UN compound when unknown soldiers came for him on the evening of 26 September 1996.
 He was abducted from UN custody, and shot in the head.
 It is alleged that members of the Taliban after finding his corpse dragged his corpse behind a truck through the streets of Kabul.
 His brother, General Shahpur Ahmadzai, was given the same treatment.
 Najibullah and Shahpur's bodies were hanged from a traffic light pole outside the Arg presidential palace the next day in order to show the public that a new era had begun.
 The Taliban prevented Islamic funeral prayers for Najibullah and Shahpur in Kabul, but the bodies were later handed over to the International Committee of the Red Cross who in turn sent their bodies to Gardez in Paktia Province, where both of them were buried after the Islamic funeral prayers for them by their fellow Ahmadzai tribesmen.
-The perpetrators of the murder have been debated, some including Soviet journalists Plastun and Andrianov who knew Najibullah personally, US Special Envoy to Afghanistan Peter Tomsen, the former National Directorate of Security, Afghanistan's Strategic and Scientific Research Center, and many Pashtun Nationalist including a former senator in Pakistan, Afrasiab Khattak have claimed that Najibullah was assassinated by the ISI (alongside members of the Taliban working for them) allegedly over his Pashtun nationalist stance Durand Line as well as revenge for the botched Battle of Jalalabad in 1989.
+The perpetrators of the murder have been debated; some -including Soviet journalists Plastun and Andrianov who knew Najibullah personally, US Special Envoy to Afghanistan Peter Tomsen, the former National Directorate of Security, Afghanistan's Strategic and Scientific Research Center, and many Pashtun Nationalist including a former senator in Pakistan, Afrasiab Khattak - have claimed that Najibullah was assassinated by the ISI (alongside members of the Taliban working for them) allegedly over his Pashtun nationalist stance against the Durand Line as well as revenge for the botched Battle of Jalalabad in 1989.
 In his book The Wars of Afghanistan, Tomsen wrote, “Najib's entrapment and execution carried the hallmarks of a classic intelligence operation.
 The Taliban, on their own, would not have taken such elaborate precautions to avoid violating the UN's diplomatic premises (where Dr Najibullah had taken sanctuary since stepping down in 1992).”
 In 1996, Mullah Borjan, who was the commander-in-chief of the Taliban siege force on the southeast side of Kabul, claimed to have been approached by the ISI and asked to kill Najibullah.
 He made it clear that he would never allow Taliban forces to kill former President Najibullah.
 On 20 September, Mullah Borjan was shot and killed by his bodyguards for unknown reasons.
-A week later, Najibullah was killed.
+Less than a week later, Najibullah was killed.